klapeto/SysrootGenerator/README.md

 # Sysroot Generator

 A utility to generate a sysroot by downloading and extracting Debian/Ubuntu packages and their dependencies.
+It is an alternative to `debootstrap` and `chroot` for creating a sysroot for cross-compilation without root privileges.

 ## Usage